-- 1. Establish Strong Company Management System - The Company educated appropriate personnel on the Rule and the obligations thereunder, including, without limitation, a description of the Conflict Minerals and Covered Countries included under the Rule. - The Company adopted a Conflict Minerals Statement, which is publicly available on the Company's website. - Organizationally, the Company established a cross-functional team to: (1) understand the parameters of the Rule; (2) identify product categories containing Conflict Minerals and the suppliers who could potentially supply Conflict Minerals; (3) conduct a RCOI on those suppliers; and (4) perform due diligence, where appropriate, on such suppliers. - The Company's Code of Ethics and Business Conduct provides any employee, globally, with the ability to report any instance perceived to be unethical, which would include purchase practices from suppliers and the reputations of those suppliers. - 2.
-Identify and Assess Risks in the Supply Chain - Through a review of the Company's product categories and supplier lists, the Company identified applicable suppliers providing materials or components containing Conflict Minerals, as defined by the Rule, including, without limitation, the smelters, refiners and mines in its supply chain.
-The Company sent questionnaires to all such suppliers asking them to certify whether their products contained Conflict Minerals, and if so, whether they came from scrap or recycled materials, and if not, whether or not such materials or components containing Conflict Minerals originated from the Covered Countries.
+- 1. Establish Strong Company Management System - The Company educated appropriate personnel on the Rule and the obligations thereunder, including, without limitation, a description of the Conflict Minerals and Covered Countries included under the Rule. - The Company adopted a Conflict Minerals Statement, which is publicly available on the Company's website. - Organizationally, the Company established a cross-functional team to: (1) understand the parameters of the Rule; (2) identify product categories containing Conflict Minerals and the suppliers who could potentially supply Conflict Minerals; (3) conduct a RCOI on those suppliers; and (4) perform due diligence, where appropriate, on such suppliers. - The Company's Code of Ethics and Business Conduct provides any employee, globally, with the ability to report any instance perceived to be unethical, which would include purchase practices from suppliers and the reputations of those suppliers. - The Company's Principles of Supplier Conduct require that each supplier represent that it has adopted appropriate policies and procedures such that no materials delivered by it to the Company originate from the Covered Countries that would require disclosure by the Company